DevOps-Team5-2022/DevOps-Team5-2022/README.md

 ### Deployment strategy

-**Member's priority is their role's responsibility but not limited to it.
 <!--
 **DevOps-Team5-2022/DevOps-Team5-2022** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.